This section explains how to install the Qumulo Core Product Package on a user-managed, Linux-based host system from a .deb or .rpm package.

 -

-To install Qumulo Core, use the correct installation package for your Linux distribution:
+To install Qumulo Core, download the installation package for your Linux distribution.

 -